This document describes how routers work, are configured, and how to select a route for them.

 no ip classless

 With this configuration, the hosts at the remote site can reach destinations on the Internet (through the 10.x.x.x cloud), but not destinations within the 10.x.x.x cloud, which is the corporate network.
-Because the remote router knows about some part of the 10.0.0.0/8 network, the two directly connected subnets, and no other subnet of 10.x.x.x, it assumes these other subnets don't exist and drops any packets destined for them.
-Traffic destined to the Internet, however, doesn't ever have a destination in the 10.x.x.x range of addresses, and is therefore correctly routed through the default route.
+Because the remote router knows about some part of the 10.0.0.0/8 network, the two directly connected subnets, and no other subnet of 10.x.x.x, it assumes these other subnets do not exist and drops any packets destined for them.
+Traffic destined to the Internet, however, does not ever have a destination in the 10.x.x.x range of addresses, and is therefore correctly routed through the default route.

-Configuring ip classless on the remote router resolves this problem by allowing the router to ignore the classful boundaries of the networks in its routing table and simply route to the longest prefix match it can find.
+If you configure ip classless on the remote router this problem resolves because it allows the router to ignore the classful boundaries of the networks in its routing table and simply route to the longest prefix match it can find.

-In summary, making a forwarding decision actually consists of three sets of processes: the routing protocols, the routing table, and the actual process which makes a forwarding decision and switches packets.
-These three sets of processes are illustrated, along with their relationship, below.
+In summary, to make a forwarding decision consists of three sets of processes: the routing protocols, the routing table, and the actual process which makes a forwarding decision and switches packets.
+These three sets of processes are illustrated, along with their relationship, in the next image:

-The longest prefix match always wins among the routes actually installed in the routing table, while the routing protocol with the lowest administrative distance always wins when installing routes into the routing table.
+The longest prefix match always wins among the routes installed in the routing table, while the routing protocol with the lowest administrative distance always wins when the routes are installed into the routing table.